-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.53 applies to Fortran as described below.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.53 applies to Fortran as described below.

 The types of actual arguments and corresponding dummy arguments are required to agree, but few processors check this unless the procedure has an explicit interface.